DjCrqss/Woot-verlay/README.md

 On another device, open the [site](https://djcrqss.github.io/Woot-verlay/index.html) and in the toolbar at the top, click on the WiFi icon and enter the IP then press connect.
 It will take a few seconds, but after a while, try pressing a key on your keyboard and it should show up on the site!

-## Configuring your settings
-When your mouse is on the page, a popup appears at the top middle of the screen.
-- Click + to bring the key sidebar out where you can add extra keys by clicking on them
-- Click the cog to change global settings
-    - You can change colours, rounding, and transition speed.
-- Click the bookmark icon to copy and paste new profiles.
-- Click the WiFi/LAN icon to connect to your keyboard from an external device.
-- Click the eye to see extra stats below the keyboard.

-Right-click on a key to open a menu to change the fill direction or delete the key.
-Click and drag on the keys to shift them around, and hover, then drag the green or orange dotted handles on the edges of a key to resize it.

 ----
 ## Profile presets